Sword: Ceremonial use

-The Marine officer swords are of the Mameluke pattern which was adopted in 1825 in recognition of the Marines' key role in the capture of the Tripolitan city of Derna during the First Barbary War.
-Taken out of issue for approximately 20 years from 1855 until 1875, it was restored to service in the year of the Corps' centennial and has remained in issue since.

 Religious

 In the occult practices of Wicca, a sword or knife often referred to as an athame is used as a magical tool.

 Sword replicas

 The production of replicas of historical swords originates with 19th-century historicism.
 Contemporary replicas can range from cheap factory produced look-alikes to exact recreations of individual artifacts, including an approximation of the historical production methods.

 Some kinds of swords are still commonly used today as weapons, often as a side arm for military infantry.
-The Japanese katana, wakizashi and tanto are carried by some infantry and officers in Japan and other parts of Asia and the kukri is the official melee weapon for Nepal.
+The Japanese katana, wakizashi and tantō are carried by some infantry and officers in Japan and other parts of Asia and the kukri is the official melee weapon for Nepal.
 Other swords in use today are the sabre, the scimitar, the shortsword and the machete.